Pagure/pagure/doc/overview.rst

-While integrated into the main application at first, it has been split out for security concern, displaying information directly provided by the user without a clear/safe way of filtering for un-safe script or hacks is a security hole.
+While integrated into the main application at first, it has been split out for security concern, displaying information directly provided by the user without a clear/safe way of filtering for unsafe script or hacks is a security hole.
 For this reason we also strongly encourage anyone wanting to deploy their own instance of pagure with the doc server, to run this application on a